cmu-delphi/delphi-epidata/docs/symptom-survey/data-access.md

 help improve our local and national responses to the pandemic and our understanding of how it has affected society.

+[High-level aggregates](../api/covidcast.md) of select survey items are publicly available in the [COVIDcast API](../api/covidcast-signals/fb-survey.md).
+[Finer aggregates](./contingency-tables.md) grouped by various demographic characteristics are available for download.

 De-identified individual survey responses can be made available to researchers associated with universities or non-profit organizations.
 To request access to the data please submit the information requested in [Facebook's page on obtaining data